Rastalamm/CarND-PID-Control-Project/README.md

 ## Solution and Explanation

+The goal of the PID controller is use steering, throttle and brakes to move a car where we want it to go.
+The PID is broken down into 3 steps: P (proportion), I (integral), and D (differantial).

+#### P (Kp) - The proportional coefficient.
+Set steering angle in proprotion to CTE, the lateral distance between whicle and reference trajectory.
+The larger the error, the sharper the turn to the trajectory.
+Using this controller alone, will not provide a smooth drive.
+When the error reaches 0, or hits the reference trajectory, the cars orientation is not facing in the same orientation, causing the robot to overshoot.
+By increasing this parameter, the car oscillates faster.

+#### D (Kd) - The differential coefficient.
+When the car has turned enough to reduce the CTE, it will notice the error is shrinking and counter steer, allowing a graceful approach towards the trajectory.

+#### I (Ki) - The integral coefficient.
+The sum of all the CTE's we've ever had.
+This controller is used to compensate for biases.
+There is little to no bias in this project, so this controller did not have much effect on the solution.

 For explanation of how I chose my params, see the `main.cpp` file.

 [Video of a single lap](https://youtu.be/hbuUgmPUvO8)

 ## Dependencies